Table of Contents

 Because the herbal ingredients in amari are believed to aid digestion, Italians will often order one during aperitivo or after dinner.
-There’s a chance you’ve already consumed it in some popular Italian cocktails — Campari and Aperol are both types of amaro (though they are almost exclusively used in pre-dinner aperitivi cocktails).
+There’s a chance you’ve already consumed it in some popular Italian cocktails — Campari, and Aperol are both types of amaro (though they are almost exclusively used in pre-dinner aperitivi cocktails).

-When mixed into a cocktail, the bitterness is balanced by other flavors but the beverage still retains its digestive qualities.
+When mixed into a cocktail, the bitterness is balanced by other flavors, but the beverage still retains its digestive qualities.
 This is why drinks like the Aperol Spritz, Negroni, or Americano make the perfect aperitivo hour choice.

 You don’t need a cocktail to enjoy that bittersweet flavor, though — they’re delicious straight up or on the rocks, too!
-It might be served with a slice of lemon or orange rind, and if the bitterness is a little too much you can always dilute it with some water.
+It might be served with a slice of lemon or orange rind, and if the bitterness is a little too much, you can always dilute it with some water.
 Seltzer water makes a great companion in the summer, or you can try hot water during wintertime.

 Different Types Of Amaro

 As you’ll find out in our travel guides for food lovers, much of Italy’s food and drink are regional.
-Amari are no exception — the herbs and spices in particular that go into the beverage will reflect the terroir.
+Amari is no exception — the herbs and spices in particular that go into the beverage will reflect the terroir.

 Don’t be surprised to see that producers keep their exact recipes a secret, meaning you may encounter ingredients as varied as aloe, anise, or rhubarb.
 Some amari count upwards of 30 other herbs and roots as their ingredients!
 The botanical blends for each amaro type are one-of-a-kind, and in some cases, recipes have been passed down for generations.